6 Signs Stress is Making You Sick (And What to do About it)

 Why?
 When you’re at overall healthy stress levels, cortisol (the “stress hormone”) is able to do its regular thing of regulating your body’s suitable response to viruses and bacteria.

-But when you’re chronically stressed, your body is pumping excess cortisol, and your immune system grows less sensitive to the stuff.
-In turn, your body is less able to regulate an inflammatory response, and therefore, more likely to succumb when exposed to a virus.
+But when you’re chronically stressed, it become a risk factor.
+Your body's cortisol levels become high as ever, and your immune system grows less sensitive to it.
+In turn, your body is less able to regulate the fight-or-flight inflammatory response, and therefore, more likely to succumb when exposed to a virus.

 6. Your sex drive is down